Margaret Mitchell: Death and legacy

-Margaret Mitchell was struck by a speeding automobile as she crossed Peachtree Street at 13th Street in Atlanta with her husband, John Marsh, while on her way to see the movie A Canterbury Tale on the evening of August 11, 1949.
+Margaret Mitchell was struck by a speeding motorist as she crossed Peachtree Street at 13th Street in Atlanta with her husband, John Marsh, while on her way to see the movie A Canterbury Tale on the evening of August 11, 1949.
 She died at age 48 at Grady Hospital five days later on August 16 without fully regaining consciousness.

-The driver, Hugh Gravitt, was an off-duty taxi driver who was driving his personal vehicle when he struck Mitchell.
+Mitchell was struck by Hugh Gravitt, an off-duty taxi driver who was driving his personal vehicle.
 After the collision, Gravitt was arrested for drunken driving and released on a $5,450 bond until Mitchell's death.

 Gravitt was originally charged with drunken driving, speeding, and driving on the wrong side of the road.
 He was convicted of involuntary manslaughter in November 1949 and sentenced to 18 months in jail.
 He served almost 11 months.
 Gravitt died in 1994 at the age of 74.

 Margaret Mitchell was buried at Oakland Cemetery, Georgia.
 When her husband John died in 1952, he was buried next to his wife.

 In 1978, Mitchell was inducted into the Georgia Newspaper Hall of Fame, followed by the Georgia Women of Achievement in 1994, and the Georgia Writers Hall of Fame in 2000.

 In 1994, Shannen Doherty starred in the television film A Burning Passion: The Margaret Mitchell Story, a fictionalized account of Mitchell's life directed by Larry Peerce.

 When Mitchell's nephew, Joseph Mitchell, died in 2011, he left fifty percent of trademark and literary rights of the Margaret Mitchell Estate, as well as some personal belongings of Mitchell's, to the Archdiocese of Atlanta.